What Is Medicare Part B?

 One reason someone may hold off on not taking Part B initially is because of the monthly cost associated in accepting coverage.
 If someone is enrolled in employer group health coverage, it may not make sense to also pay a monthly premium to take Part B.

 The premium is determined by what income you or your household receives.
 The more taxable income you receive, the more you will pay.
+In 2020 the monthly premium most people will pay is $144.60/month.

 If you believe that you’re paying too much for Part B, check out this article to learn how to appeal your Part B premium.